SPARED FROM EXTINCTION: HOW MARKET RESEARCH KEEPS BRANDS ON THE CUTTING EDGE

 It’s 2020 and, for the LEGO brand, “everything is awesome.”
-But that now-iconic song lyric wouldn’t exist and be running through your head right now if market research hadn’t saved LEGO from brink of extinction in the early 2000s.
+But that now-iconic song lyric wouldn’t exist and be running through your head right now if market research hadn’t saved LEGO from the brink of extinction in the early 2000s.

 In the 1930’s, founder Ole Kirk Christianson began by making simple wooden toys, and after World War II, LEGO began producing the plastic building blocks and after modest but steady growth for several decades, they took off in popularity in the late 1970’s.
 The brand flourished for the next 15 years, with profits doubling every five years.

 However, LEGO sales began to plummet in 1993.
-Chinese competition, big-box retailers, and the rising popularity of video games all negatively affected sales, so the company attempted to adapt with a push towards innovation.
+Chinese competition, big-box retailers, and the rising popularity of video games all negatively affected sales, so the company attempted to adapt with a push toward innovation.

 On the surface, LEGO was doing everything right.
-They brought in experts who advised finding competition-free markets, focusing on staff-diversity, and developing new products to disrupt existing markets.
+They brought in experts who advised finding competition-free markets, focusing on staff diversity, and developing new products to disrupt existing markets.